Since this review was created, the box contents has altered.

 Overshadowed slightly by the fractionally more premium Pro 2000 that includes an additional cleaning mode and pressure sensor, the Pro 650 is a simple get the job done kind of brush.
 Used as part of a good oral hygiene regime, the 650 will give you the clean you need and with a battery life of up to 7 days it is acceptable for most.

-The technology conscious, can if they choose connect it to their smartphone and the included travel case is a nice little added extra for those often away from home.
+The technology conscious, can if they chose connect it to their smartphone and the included travel case is a nice little added extra for those often away from home.

 For circa £30 you could do a lot worse.